Choosing Fireworks: General Advice

 Researching your fireworks: Retailers' online video

-As you explore UKFR you’ll find a wealth of general information on consumer fireworks but we don’t usually make specific recommendations or review individual items any longer.
+As you explore UKFR you’ll find a wealth of general information on consumer fireworks but I don’t usually make specific recommendations or review individual items any longer.
 This is a reflection of the fact that virtually every good fireworks retailer has extensive online video available showing off their products, so you can see before you buy.

 Retailer video is generally known in firework circles as either “Chinese factory video” or “UK landed video”.
 It’s useful to know the difference:

 Chinese factory video is footage filmed in China, usually by the factory making the product or by the UK importer visiting their supplier.
 You will often hear people speaking in Chinese, crickets chirping or see unusual scenes like fireworks being let off by the roadside (common in China’s fireworks districts).
-This video is good to get an idea of what the firework’s performance is intended to be, but be advised that in a lot of cases, our Forum members have discovered the final product can be slightly different.
+This video is good to get an idea of what the firework’s performance is intended to be, but be advised that in a lot of cases, my Forum members have discovered the final product can be slightly different.

 UK-landed footage is filmed either by the retailer, importer or a fellow enthusiast or YouTube channel owner.
 This is the best footage because it is a video of the final, retail item that has arrived in the UK.
 You can expect the product, if you buy it, to closely resemble the video, providing it is from the same year of manufacture.